ncbi/vadr/documentation/install.md

 This means that the test has passed.
 You should see similar lines if you run the other tests.
 If you do not and need help figuring out why, email me at eric.nawrocki@nih.gov.

 ---
+## <a name="fastamods"></a> VADR-specific modifications to the FASTA package

+To enable alignment of long sequences (up to 250Kb) with the `glsearch` program of FASTA, some changes are made to the `src/defs.h` file by the `vadr-install.sh` script prior to compilation of FASTA.
+These changes can be seen in the patch file `vadr/fasta-mods/vadr-fasta-defs.patch` patch file.
+Additionally, to avoid possible numerical overflow issues with `glsearch` scores when aligning long sequences, the FASTA Makefile is modified so that the non-vectorized version of `glsearch` is used.
+These changes can be seen in the patch files `vadr/fasta-mods/vadr-fasta-Makefile.linux.patch` and `vadr/fasta-mods/vadr-fasta-Makefile.os_x86_64.patch`.
+See the `vadr/fasta-mods/README.txt` for more information on how these patch files were created.

+When aligning very long sequences (more than 30Kb), it is advisable *not* to try build a CM with `v-build.pl` (i.e. use the `--skipbuild` option), and it is advisable to use the `-s` and `--glsearch` options with `v-annotate.pl`.

+---
 ## Further information